GuineaBot3Labs/GuineaBot3/README.md

 ### FINAL STEPS ###

-sign up for lichess.org and upgrade your account to a bot account, then use pip and do the following command:
+sign up for lichess.org and upgrade your account to a bot account see the API usage [here][API-link], then use pip and do the following command:

 for linux: